 What will I learn?

-We will spend part of each day in a computer lab, learning computer literacy through the use of programs such as App Inventor, Scratch, and Prezi, or learning the basics of computer programming through web design in HTML, the Python programming language, and Robotics.
+We will spend part of each day in a computer lab, learning computer literacy through the use of programs such as App Inventor and Scratch, or learning the basics of computer programming through web design in HTML, the Python programming language, and Robotics.
 We will also spend part of each day in a classroom, where students will be introduced to the more theoretical aspects of computer science.
 During this portion of the day, we will cover topics such as Cryptography and Artificial Intelligence through games and other hands-on activities.
-More information can be found at our schedule.
+The schedule varies somewhat from year to year, but you can see what participants did last summer by viewing the 2017 schedule.

 What else will I do at Artemis?